HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/curriculum_graph/README.md

 * The Curriculum Graphs on the wiki, including the EE, CompE, and subfield graphs
 * The code to generate tech electives by subfields
-* Code for an interactive, javascript/html version of the graph.
+* Code for an interactive, javascript/html version of the graph. (not used)
+* Code for interactivity support on the wiki

 Design Goals
 ============